 The M2 Ordinance and Transportation Investment Plan (Ordinance No. 3) includes numerous requirements that staff must follow in order to keep the promise to Orange County voters through the passage of M2.
 The PMO annually updates the M2 Ordinance Tracking Matrix to verify that OCTA is in compliance with all requirements detailed in Ordinance No. 3.
-During the quarter, the matrix was updated by the PMO in coordination with the responsible OCTA point of contact to ensure compliance and includes links to electronic documents verifying the response.
-The matrix has been completed and will be shared with the Taxpayer Oversight Committee (TOC) at their annual public hearing and compliance finding on February 12, 2019.
-The tracking matrix is helpful to the TOC when determining OCTA's compliance with Measure M, which will take place at the June 11, 2019 meeting.
+The tracking matrix is helpful to the TOC when determining OCTA's compliance with Measure M. The TOC met on June 11, 2019, to conduct the annual M2 audit and determined that Measure M is being delivered as promised to Orange County voters for the 28th consecutive year.